 Have you ever heard about The Forty Elephants Gang?
 They were a gang of British ladies cooperating with a gang of men, and together they robbed the shops of Britain between the 1870s and the 1950s.
 They would dress in impeccable clothing, and steal goods worth of thousands of pounds.
 They often got caught but always managed to bail themselves out of the mess.Alice Diamond, the leader of the gang, was known for wearing diamonds to cause maximum injury.

-In project planning world there isn't gangs or even cool names like The Twenty Office Rats for those that pilfer in project management software, but there are resources and they often get stolen or there are some misunderstandings regarding planning them.
+In project planning world there aren't gangs or even cool gang names like The Twenty Office Rats for those that pilfer in project management software, but there are resources and they often get stolen.
 With this update, we are trying to get the crime rate down.

 The Story of the Perfectly Planned Project

 You are going to have to work with us a bit here.
 Imagine you just finished planning a project you thought you won't find any resources for.
 All your human resources seemed busy, rooms and machinery booked.
 And then you figured it all out.

 You see your Gantt charts perfectly lined up and forming up a plan that's going to guide everyone through the project.
 You double check everything just to make sure it's the way it seems to be.
 And it is, it's perfect.

 You close Ganttic, you feel a bit peckish from all the thinking.
 You go out for lunch.
 You might even have that cake you have had your eye on for days.
 It's probably really good, too.